 - Comparative negligence – a patient is partly to blame and so is a medical professional.
 Compensation is paid accordingly.

 - Gross negligence – Where a medical professional has been shown a disregard for their duty of care causing an error to occur.

 When claiming for medical negligence, we recommend that you have a specialist working for you.
 Proving hospital negligence can be a very complex task that takes a long time and requires specialist knowledge to ensure the correct evidence is provided.
 Our solicitors all work on a no win no fee basis so you won’t have to pay your solicitor’s fees unless you receive compensation.

 How People May Be Affected By Hospital Negligence?

 While in most cases, patients visiting hospitals receive a good level of care and the expected outcomes occur, there are times when things go wrong.
-When that happens, a compensation claim might be possible.
-There are many types of hospital negligence that could lead to a claim.
-These include:
+When that happens, Ipswich Hospital negligence claims could be possible if you can prove that medical professionals breached their duty of care to you.
+There are many types of hospital negligence that could lead to a claim, including:

 - Misdiagnosis – If you are seen by a doctor who fails to diagnose your condition, it could mean you suffer more.
 That’s because failure to diagnose as early as possible could result in a delay in treatment which means your condition worsens.
 Also, you might have to undergo more painful and invasive treatment because conditions such as cancer have spread while waiting to be treated.